- Storage Solutions

 5. Exceptional Learning Opportunities for All Ages

 York is a thriving hub for learners of all ages.
-The city is home to some of the best universities in the UK, namely, The University of York, York St. John University, and the University of Law.
+The city is home to some of the best universities in the UK, namely, the University of York, York St. John University, and the University of Law.
 The city’s council manages most of the primary and secondary schools, which include some excellent options such as St. Peter’s School, Queen Margaret’s School, Bootham School, and The Mont School.

 6. A Safe and Welcoming Environment